mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 Finally, the special symbols $\$$ and $\^$ allow us to refer to the start and the end of a string.
 For example, `sub 1$ 0` only replaces the 1 at the end of the string with a 0.
 If the string doesn't end in 1, it matches nothing.
 Similarly, the line `sub ^hi hello` only matches the starting `hi` in a string.
 If the input string was `hi hiroshi`, it would match just the starting `hi`, and not the `hi` in `hiroshi`.
 If the string doesn't start with `hi` it matches nothing.

 ## Turing completeness
 Can we perform every calculation possible with this model of computation ?
-This is a difficult question to answer, because it's difficult to formalise the idea of every calculation possible.
-A slightly easier question is whether it can perform every operation that a modern computer with infinite memory and compute could ever do.
+This is a difficult question to answer because it's difficult to formalise the idea of every calculation possible.
+A slightly easier question is whether it can perform every operation that a modern computer with infinite memory and compute could perform.
 The answer is a YES.
-We prove this by showing that we can simulate Turing machines - the strongest model of computation we know - in our model.
+We prove this by showing that we can simulate Turing machines, the most powerful model of computation known, using our model.

-A Turing machine consists of a tape of blocks, each with 1 or a 0 on it, provided as input, much like the input our model of computation takes.
-And it outputs much like our model of computation.
-There is huge difference in the process by which a turing machine comes to the final answer, and the process by which our model does so.
-Another, minor difference is that Turing machines start with an infinite tape.
-In our model, we start with finite space, but we can add more finite amount of storage by simply writing a command such as `sub $ 000`, which appends 3 0s at the end.
+A Turing machine consists of a tape with blocks, each containing a 1 or a 0, similar to the input of our computation model.
+It produces output in a similar way to our model.
+There are significant differences in the processes used by Turing machines and our model to arrive at the final answer.
+Another minor difference is that Turing machines start with an infinite tape, while our model starts with finite space.
+However, we can add additional storage by writing a command.
+For example, the command "sub $ 000" appends three 0s at the end.

 Turing machines also contain a head, which is always at a particular point on the tape, has the ability to do four operations : move right, move left, put a 1, put a 0.
 All instructions look like this :
-In state X, if at <1 or 0> <operation>, and goto state Y.
+In state X, if at <1 or 0>, perform one of the 4 operations, and goto state Y.

 We'll simulate these instructions in the substitution model.
 For this, first we'll need a representation of the head.
 We'll use a set of symbols to represent the head in different states.
 For each state, we'll have two symbols - one for "head at 1" and another for head at "0".